Mora History, Family Crest & Coats of Arms

 The surname Mora was first found in Castile, prominent among the Christian kingdoms of medieval Spain.

-Important Dates for the Mora family
+Early History of the Mora family

 This web page shows only a small excerpt of our Mora research.
 Another 70 words (5 lines of text) covering the year 1232 is included under the topic Early Mora History in all our PDF Extended History products and printed products wherever possible.